AI

 How to teach ai for liberal arts students

-You do not need to teach Python or machine learning algorithms.
+You don’t need to teach Python or machine learning algorithms.
 Research shows effective approaches use stories aligned with AI history, visual feedback, and everyday analogies.

 Compare a machine learning algorithm to a recipe.
 It needs specific ingredients mixed in certain ways.
 If you change the ingredients or the proportions, you get different results.
 This conceptual understanding matters more for business applications than knowing the technical implementation.